harrycresswell/hc/content/articles/form-data-with-zapier.md

 [FormKeep](https://formkeep.com/) looks like a great solution, but it comes at a serious price.
 The cheapest plan is _$59/month for 10 forms_.
 Formkeep might be worth considering for client projects but for a personal website I’d rather keep my costs to a minimum.

 [Formspree](https://formspree.io/) is another great option.
-One i really quite like in fact.
+One I really quite like in fact.
 It’s free and does exactly what we are trying to achieve, it is probably even quicker to implement.
 Although Formspree and our Zapier method are very similar, in the end I choose to go with Zapier for a couple of reasons:

 ### Familiarity